DusanKasan/Knapsack/README.md

 ```

-#### second(bool $convertToCollection = false) : mixed
+#### second(bool $convertToCollection = false) : mixed|Collection
 Returns the second item of $collection or throws ItemNotFound if $collection is empty or has 1 item.
-If $convertToCollection is true and the return value is a collection (array|Traversable) it is converted to Collection.
+If $convertToCollection is true and the return value is an iterable it is converted to Collection.
 ```php
 Collection::from([1, 3, 3, 2])->second(); //3
 ```